A or B: Finding & Following God’s Will…Aug. 2nd

 Parents and Children…Aug.
 24th

 The responsibilities of parenthood can be, at times, overwhelming.
 When our children are babies we worry about their health, strive to keep them clean and always well fed.
 As they grow we focus on keeping them ‘well balanced’ in life.
 Opportunities for sports, the arts and growing and maturing.
 But still we worry about their health, keeping them clean and well fed.
 As our children grow into young adults we determine to give them the best direction, guidance and support.
-All along parents with childconcerned about their health, are they ‘keeping themselves clean’ and are they well fed.
+All along concerned about their health, are they ‘keeping themselves clean’ and are they well fed.

 Parents want what’s best for their children.
 Whether we’re talking about their health or their social well-being, we feel responsibility for our children.
 But with that responsibility we must ask ourselves; how are we doing when it comes to monitoring our children spiritually?
 Do we ignore the signs (Do we know the signs) of spiritual sickness in our children?
 Are we keeping them clean (from the world) or do we let them experience life?
 How cautious are we about the spiritual food our children are being fed?
 Do we care if they are getting filled up on spiritual ‘junk food?’
 God’s commandments are to be taught to our children early and often.
 Deuteronomy 6:7 tells us how often; “…when you sit in your house and when you walk by the way and when you lie down and when you rise up.”
 The Parent and Child relationship is all about teaching them the commands of God.